 A very fancy daily breakfast is included, if you are a big breakfast eater like me you are going to cry (happy tears) at the variety of pastries they have freshly prepared every morning, not to mention stunning display of table settings.
 We dined there two mornings and each time our breakfast table was prepared with care – totally Instagram worthy.

 Lunch is not included.
 We have seen other guests getting pizza delivered, but we ate so much for breakfast, we’d found it hard to burn it off by lunch.
 So we skipped lunch and enjoyed some complimentary snacks and champaign that were waiting for us in our tent when we arrived.

 For dinner we paid for fancy picnic baskets (50 euros is not a bad price for a romantic dinner for two).
 The first night we enjoyed our picnic basket inside our tent.
 It was the most romantic birthday celebration I’ve ever had.
-Lisa even let me off the hook by quietly watching Peppa Pig in her crib (yes Glamping with a baby crib is awesome!).
+Lisa even let me off the hook by quietly watching Peppa Pig in her crib (yes Glamping with a baby crib and wifi is awesome!).
 The second night we had a picnic dinner at the resort’s winery.
 It then occurred to me that having a private romantic dinner in a winery has been on my bucket list … Done!

 There are four tents in total, connected by bamboo path with path stones imported from Bali.
 Staying in our tent it felt like we had been transported to Southeast Asia straight from Venice.

 There was soft grass everywhere, and we could let our mind relax as little Lisa ran around.
 She could play freely without hearing us yelling “no no no” at her all the time.
 All in all everyone relaxed and truly enjoyed each other’s company.